-Find what to do about land and property transactions in Wales made before and after 1 April 2018.
+Find what to do about Land Transaction Tax when you buy land and property in Wales from 1 April 2018.

 Transactions on or after 1 April 2018